PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 ```

 ![plot of chunk check range](figure/check range.png)
-- 8. start training with preprocessing.
-Using the model as KNN and cross validation for training control.
+- 8. Start training with preprocessing using methods center, scale to standardize the training data set, use method of PCA to generate the most variant attribute that covers 90% of variety for the whole training attributes .
+The classification model used is KNN (K nearest neighbors) of which the K will auto fitted by the model during 10 fold cross validation ( using the code trControl).

 ```r
 {